 The process of data gathering is made more complicated by the need to verify much of the data through interviews and networking.
 Certain parts of the data, if integrated together: the OPAs components of EEF’s as well as service desk, project management, schedules, calendars and time sheets; could provide the Project Manager with much of the information required to execute the project initiation processes.
 Historical projects and time sheet from projects provide a glimpse into the past.
 Current schedules for tasks and projects provide a view into individual and team future involvements.
 Historical aspects of service desk involvement provide statistical data that can be used to plot future availability.

-As the project moves from initiation into the planning processes the need for the resource utilization and availability information again requires the project manager to leverage OPA’s, EEF’s and existing help desk and project management systems to assign resources to the project.
+As the project moves from initiation into the planning processes the need for the resource utilization and availability information again requires the project manager to leverage OPA’s, EEF’s, and existing help desk and project management systems to assign resources to the project.
 Perform resource assignment in conjunction with meetings and networking with other managers and resources.
 The integration of OPA’s and EEF’s with help desk and project management software would have a dramatic effect on the planning process, creating impacts to the accuracy of the project plan outputs including estimates, budgets for funding and procurement, and the human resources plan.

 The Project Manager’s ability to execute the plan is a critical factor in the success of the project.
 In running the project, there are many inputs — not the least of these is OPA’s, EEF’s and Project Management Systems.
-The addition of Service Desk, calendaring and time sheet into the OPA + EEF equation can provide the Project Manager with greater access to critical data affecting the completion of project tasks.
+The addition of Service Desk, calendaring and

 Specifically, in a non-dedicated project model, resources may be required to work on operational and support systems as well as perform their project tasks.
 The absence of a resource, if not easily replaced, may skew the project schedule to a greater or lesser degree.